opensearch-project/opensearch-py/guides/connection_classes.md

 # Connection Classes

-The OpenSearch Python synchrnous client supports both the `Urllib3HttpConnection` connection class (default) from the [urllib3](https://pypi.org/project/urllib3/) library, and `RequestsHttpConnection` from the [requests](https://pypi.org/project/requests/) library.
+The OpenSearch Python synchronous client supports both the `Urllib3HttpConnection` connection class (default) from the [urllib3](https://pypi.org/project/urllib3/) library, and `RequestsHttpConnection` from the [requests](https://pypi.org/project/requests/) library.
 We recommend you use the default, unless your application is standardized on `requests`.

 The faster, asynchronous client, implements a class called `AsyncHttpConnection`, which uses [aiohttp](https://pypi.org/project/aiohttp/).